UAbhati/RestfullBlogApp/README.md

 The app can be viewed at "localhost:3000/"(without double quotes)

 Technology used:-
-Node JS
+Node JS,
-Express
+Express,
-MongoDB (Mongoose package of Express)
+MongoDB (Mongoose package of Express),
-EJS
+EJS,
-NPM
+NPM,
-Simentic ui
+Simentic ui,
-CSS
+CSS,
 HTML